kipcole9/astro/README.md

 iex> Astro.sunset({151.20666584, -33.8559799094}, ~D[2019-12-04])
 {:ok, #DateTime<2019-12-04 19:53:00.000000+11:00 AEDT Australia/Sydney>}

-# Sunset in the town of Alert NU, Canada
+# Sunset in the town of Alert in Nunavut, Canada
 # ...doesn't exist since there is no sunset in summer
 iex> Astro.sunset({-62.3481, 82.5018}, ~D[2019-07-01])
 {:error, :no_time}